ldtteam/MinecoloniesWiki/source/workers/chickenherder.md

 The chicken herder is a crucial part of your Town's needs, not only part of the food production, but also provides you with all drops and by products like; eggs and feathers.
 The Chicken Herder will breed and butcher the chickens for you as long as you provide it with seeds and an axe.

 Click here for full information about the [Chicken Herder's hut](../../source/buildings/chickenherder) block and using your [Building Tool](../items/buildingtool).
-Once the hut is placed, the Herder will be automatically assigned (or you can manually assign one with the best  "[Traits](../systems/workerinfo)" for a Herder if you changed this in the settings tab in the [Town Hall's GUI](../../source/buildings/townhall).
+Once the hut is placed, the ChickenHerder will be automatically assigned (or you can manually assign one with the best  "[Traits](../systems/workerinfo)" for a ChickenHerder if you changed this in the settings tab in the [Town Hall's GUI](../../source/buildings/townhall).

 You now officially have a "Chicken Herder!" **CONGRATULATIONS!**